Published reading from different authors about the gifts of LGBQTI, their live experiences and the Catholic Church (different languages).

 Called to Blessing

-Author: Working Group pf Catholic Gay Pastors, the Netherlands.
-Dutch / German : The WKHP addressed you, our brothers and sisters in the Roman Catholic Church in the Netherlands, with a pastoral letter concerning faith and (homo) sexuality.
+Author: Working Group of Catholic Gay Pastors, the Netherlands.
+Dutch / German / English / French / Spanish / Polish : The WKHP addressed you, our brothers and sisters in the Roman Catholic Church in the Netherlands, with a pastoral letter concerning faith and (homo) sexuality.
 We especially wished to declare that friendship, love and sexuality between people of the same sex can and may be experienced as a blessing.

 Faith beyond Resentment: Fragments Catholic and Gay